vn9/Trip-Planner/team/sprint5.md

 * Increment deployed for demo and testing as server-5.0.jar on the production server.
 * Increment release `v5.0` created on GitHub with appropriate version number and name.
 * Epics and Tasks updated in Zenhub.
+* Interactive Map and ability to save kml/svg files
+* 3-opt works and all opts are fast
+* There is an about page with information
+* The client looks sleek and is easy to use

 ## Policies